 The last battle trait allows half of the army to perform a pre-game move (Tireless Trackers).

-As the other factions, Bonesplitterz also have access to Command Traits (nothing exceptional, you can have an extra spell on a wizard general using One Wiv Da Beast), Artefacts (Glowin Tatooz gives more survivability and Beast-lure Glyphs allows to use a situational spell once per battle) and Spells (Glowly Green Tusks to add some Rend to the army).
+As the other factions, Bonesplitterz also have access to command traits (nothing exceptional, you can have an extra spell on a wizard general using One Wiv Da Beast) and artefacts of power (Glowin Tatooz gives more survivability and Beast-lure Glyphs allows to use a situational spell once per battle).

 The Big Waaagh! allegiance ability allows to mix and match units from all 3 factions, maintaining only one battle trait from each one: